Jacinto27/vscode-R_Wiki/R-Markdown.md

 ## Live rendering R Markdown documents

-You can live preview R Markdown documents by pressing the "Open Preview to Side" button when focused on a R Markdown document.
+You can live preview R Markdown documents by pressing the "Open Preview to Side" button when focused on an R Markdown document.

 ![preview](https://user-images.githubusercontent.com/60372411/132450498-1c5fae22-6a51-4eb4-9815-08bd29a52a13.png)